youngsm/icarus-summer-2023/README.md

 pytest tests/
 ```

 To write tests, create a new file in the `tests/` directory.
+The directory follows the same structure as the package directory, so make sure to create the file in the correct subdirectory.
+For example, if you're testing a function in `pfmatch/algorithm`, create your file in `tests/algorithm`.
 Name the file something descriptive with a `test_` prefix.
-Then, write your tests using the pytest framework.
+Then, write your tests using pytest.
 A sample test file is shown below:

 ```python
 from (...) import l2_norm